apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 All Thanks go to CMBTC who broke the DRM for Topaz - without it nothing else would be possible

+If you purchased the book for Kindle For PC, you must do the following:

    cmbtc_dump.py -d -o TARGETDIR [-p pid] YOURTOPAZBOOKNAMEHERE

+However, if you purchased the book for a standalone Kindle or ipod/iphone and you know your pid (at least the first 8 characters) then you should instead do the following

+   cmbtc_dump_nonK4PC.py -d -o TARGETDIR -p 12345678 YOURTOPAZBOOKNAMEHERE

+where 12345678 should be replaced by the first 8 characters of your PID

 This should create a directory called "TARGETDIR" in your current directory.
 It should have the following files in it: